knative/docs/docs/serving/istio-authorization.md

 EOF
 ```

-In addition to allowing your application path, you must configure Istio AuthorizationPolicy
+In addition to allowing your application path, you'll need to configure Istio AuthorizationPolicy
-to allow access, such as health checking and metrics collection, to your applications from system pods.
+to allow health checking and metrics collection to your applications from system pods.
 You can allow access from system pods
 [by paths](#allow-access-from-system-pods-by-paths) or [by namespace](#allow-access-from-system-pods-by-namespace).